kelseyhightower/kubernetes-the-hard-way/docs/03-client-tools.md

 kubectl version -o yaml
 ```

-> output will be similar to this, although versions may be newer
+output will be similar to this, although versions may be newer:

 ```
 kubectl version -o yaml